In humans, malignant melanoma is the deadliest form of skin cancer, but can dogs get melanoma?

 Other potential diagnostic tests include:

-- Chest x-rays to see if it has metastasized to the lungs
+- Chest x-rays to see if the melanoma has metastasized to the lungs

 - Abdominal ultrasound tests to determine if any other organs have been affected